Literary Criticism & Cultural Commentary

 "Abbott stands out because she does not prettify or sanctify girlhood, her characters are forceful, sexual, and capable.
 Their bodies may be battlegrounds, but their minds are knives."

-Review of You Will Know Me, by Megan Abbott - The Australian, August 20th 2016
+Review of You Will Know Me, by Megan Abbott - the Weekend Australian, August 20th 2016

 "It is not easy to talk about racism in Australia.
 As a nation we tend to talk around it, or behind it, or shout it down.
 Mostly we don’t talk about it at all, for there are few words in the national lexicon as loaded as 'racist'."

-Review of The Hate Race, by Maxine Beneba Clarke - The Australian, August 6th 2016
+Review of The Hate Race, by Maxine Beneba Clarke - the Weekend Australian, August 6th 2016

 "As the Obama presidency winds down, the machinery of legacy building is winding up.
 Legacies demand narratives, stories that are simple, smooth and easily passed from one hand to another."

-Review of The Killing of Osama bin Laden, by Seymour Hersh - The Australian, June 18th 2016
+Review of The Killing of Osama bin Laden, by Seymour Hersh - the Weekend Australian, June 18th 2016

 "Arrival is not a gimmick; it’s a heartbeat.
 Listening for its pulse from one page to the next encourages dual enjoyment, first with each individual piece, and then the pieces in conversation."

-Review of Freeman's: Arrival - The Australian, November 7th 2015
+Review of Freeman's: Arrival - the Weekend Australian, November 7th 2015